rivas-lab/ukbb-tools/04_gwas/README.md

-## Genome-wide associations with UK Biobank data
+# Genome-wide association studies with UK Biobank data

-The script in this directory, `gwas.py`, is designed to be a convenient wrapper for running genome-wide associations with PLINK, using the lab's resources from the UK Biobank.
+The "main" script in this directory, `gwas.py`, is designed to be a convenient wrapper for running genome-wide associations with PLINK using the lab's resources from the UK Biobank.
+This directory contains a plethora of options and double-wrapper scripts around `gwas.py`.

+## Contents

+1. `04_gwas_misc.sh`: A file containing common functions used across the GWAS scripts.
+Loaded by running `source 04_gwas_misc.sh`.
+2. `flipfix_and_liftOver.py`: Fixes "flips" in coordinates and (optionally) lifts them over to hg38. *Known issue: Multiallelic sites are not supported.*
+- Inputs:
+- Outputs:
+- Example usage:
+3. `gwas.py`: The bread and butter of this directory.
+This script uses a Python command-line interface to create the recommended PLINK script and submits it to the cluster.
+- Inputs:
+- Outputs:
+- Example usage:
+4. `gwas_freeze.sh`:
+- Inputs:
+- Outputs:
+- Example usage:
+5. `plink_updater.sh`:
+- Inputs:
+- Outputs:
+- Example usage:
+6. `run_array_hla_cnv.sh`: The default workhorse for running GWAS across phenotypes; as indicated by the name, it runs GWAS across the array, HLA, and CNV data.
+- Inputs:
+- Outputs:
+- Example usage:
+7. `run_exome.sh`:
+- Inputs:
+- Outputs:
+- Example usage:
+8. `show_gwas.sh`:
+- Inputs:
+- Outputs:
+- Example usage:
+9. `test-flipfix_and_liftOver.sh`:
+- Inputs:
+- Outputs:
+- Example usage:
+10. `check_gwas`:
+11. `extras`:
+12. `flipfix`:
+13. `mvp`:
+14. `ref_alt`:
+15. `rerun_logs`: This directory contains the log files from the SLURM submissions of the `run_gwas.sh`-type files.
+None of the logs will show up on the GitHub due to a nifty `.gitignore`.

+## Pipelines and Workflows

-### Analysis options:
+### GWAS options

 A full list of options can be obtained by running `python gwas.py -h`, and some examples are below:

 - Input phenotype file: `--pheno INI50.phe`